Entanglement Model for Mode-Pairing Quantum Key Distribution: Security Proof of MP-QKD

 \subsection{Entanglement Scheme for MP-QKD}

-To provide an entanglement scheme for MP-QKD, we introduce ancillary systems that are kept locally at Alice and Bob to create extended states.
-Taking Alice as an example, the process is identical for Bob.
+To provide an entanglement scheme for MP-QKD, we introduce ancillary systems that are locally kept at Alice and Bob to create extended states.
+We take Alice as an example and the analysis for Bob is similar.

-In the $Z$ windows, Alice determines a random bit as $0$ or $1$ and prepares the vacuum state $\ket{0}$ or the coherent state $\ket{e^{i\theta^a_k}\sqrt{\mu}}$ in MP-QKD, respectively.
-Hence, the states in the $Z$ window can be expressed as
+In step-1, Alice determines a random bit as $0$ or $1$ and prepares the vacuum state $\ket{0}$ or the coherent state $\ket{e^{i\theta^a_k}\sqrt{\mu}}$, respectively.
+The prepared states can be expressed as

 where $\hat{P}(\ket{x})=\ket{x}\bra{x}$ and the phase $\theta^a_k$ is random and kept secret.
-We can imagine that Alice introduces a local ancillary single-mode system $A'_k$ to perform the above procedure in the $Z$ window equivalently.
+We can imagine that Alice introduces a local ancillary single-mode system $A'_k$ to perform the above procedure equivalently.
 Alice first chooses a random phase $\theta^a_k \in [0,2\pi)$ and prepares an extended state